nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 <hr/>

-* In this post we will learn how to use flask blueprints for creating modular MVC like flask applications
+* In this post we will learn how to use flask blueprints for creating modular MVC like web applications

 ![flask_custom_error_poster](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/flask_custom_error_poster.png)